These Rooms Feature all the Worst Home Decor Trends

 Inflatable furnishings

-Top of my birthday and Christmas want listing for a good 4 years in the ’90s, this plastic furniture was far from sublime, but they do nonetheless have a certain form of nostalgic camp—ask Prada.
+I had this plastic furniture on top of my birthday and Christmas wish list for a good four years in the ’90s.
+It was far from sublime, but it does nonetheless have a certain form of nostalgic camp—ask Prada.

 Carpeted bathrooms